-MUST be in the range $\{1..5\}$.
+- A coinbase transaction for a block at block height greater than 0 MUST have a script that, as its first item, encodes the block height height as follows.
+For height in the range $\{1...16\}$, the encoding is a single byte of value 0x50 + height.
+Otherwise, let heightBytes be the signed little-endian representation of height, using the minimum nonzero number of bytes such that the most significant byte is < 0x80.
+The length of heightBytes MUST be in the range $\{1...5\}$.
 Then the encoding is the length of heightBytes encoded as one byte, followed by heightBytes itself.
-This matches the encoding used by Bitcoin in the implementation of [BIP-34] (but the description here is to be considered normative).

-- A coinbase transaction script MUST have length in $\{2..100\}$ bytes. - · A transparent input in a non-coinbase transaction MUST NOT have a null prevout. - Every non-null prevout MUST point to a unique UTXO in either a preceding block, or a previous transaction in the same block. - A transaction MUST NOT spend a transparent output of a coinbase transaction from a block less than 100 blocks prior to the spend.
+This matches the encoding used by Bitcoin in the implementation of [BIP-34] (but the description here is to be considered normative). - A coinbase transaction script MUST have length in $\{2..100\}$ bytes. - · A transparent input in a non-coinbase transaction MUST NOT have a null prevout. - Every non-null prevout MUST point to a unique UTXO in either a preceding block, or a previous transaction in the same block. - A transaction MUST NOT spend a transparent output of a coinbase transaction from a block less than 100 blocks prior to the spend.
 Note that transparent outputs of coinbase transactions include Founders' Reward outputs and transparent funding stream outputs. - A transaction MUST NOT spend an output of the genesis block coinbase transaction.
-(There is one such zero-valued output, on each of Testnet and Mainnet.) - [Overwinter onward] nExpiryHeight MUST be less than or equal to 499999999. - [Overwinter onward] If a transaction is not a coinbase transaction and its nExpiryHeight field is nonzero, then it MUST NOT be mined at a block height greater than its nExpiryHeight. - [Sapling onward] valueBalanceSapling MUST be in the range {-MAX_MONEY ..
-MAX_MONEY}. - [Heartwood onward] All Sapling outputs in coinbase transactions MUST decrypt to a note plaintext, i.e. the procedure in § 4.17.3 'Decryption using a Full Viewing Key (Sapling)' on p.
+(There is one such zero-valued output, on each of Testnet and Mainnet.) - [Overwinter onward] nExpiryHeight MUST be less than or equal to 499999999. - [Overwinter onward] If a transaction is not a coinbase transaction and its nExpiryHeight field is nonzero, then it MUST NOT be mined at a block height greater than its nExpiryHeight. - [Sapling onward] valueBalanceSapling MUST be in the range {-MAX_MONEY..
+MAX_MONEY}. - [Heartwood onward] All Sapling outputs in coinbase transactions MUST decrypt to a note plaintext, i.e. the procedure in § 4.18.3 'Decryption using a Full Viewing Key (Sapling)' on p.
 54 does not return \bot , using a sequence of 32 zero bytes as the outgoing viewing key.
 (This implies that before Canopy activation, Sapling outputs of a coinbase transaction MUST have note plaintext lead byte equal to 0x01.) - [Canopy onward] Any Sapling output of a coinbase transaction decrypted to a note plaintext according to the preceding rule MUST have note plaintext lead byte equal to 0x02.
-(This applies even during the "grace period" specified in [ZIP-212].) - · TODO: Other rules inherited from Bitcoin.
+(This applies even during the "grace period" specified in [ZIP-212].) - TODO: Other rules inherited from Bitcoin.